yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_existing.md

 * Authorization of clients based on attribute values.
 * Retrieval of attributes for placing into SAML assertions.
 * Checking certificate validity using Certificate Revocation Lists (CRL) retrieved from user stores.

-For more details on integration with LDAP servers, see the [API Gateway Policy Developer Guide](/bundle/APIGateway_77_PolicyDevGuide_allOS_en_HTML5/).

 ### Simple inline user store deployment